king-block-1/king-1/docs/white-paper-v2.md

 **King Blockchain** eliminates the middleman through a revolutionary architecture that enables direct creator-fan relationships.
 Rather than building another platform, we've created infrastructure that lets creators and fans interact directly through smart contracts on the most secure and efficient blockchains available.

 We're also different from other creator token systems.
-While platforms like XCAD focus on specific social media integrations (YouTube), Roll relies solely on Ethereum, and DeSo requires using their own social platform, King Blockchain provides true platform independence through a dual-chain architecture that works anywhere creators want to build their communities.
+While platforms like XCAD focus on specific social media integrations (YouTube), Roll relies solely on Ethereum, and DeSo requires using their own social platform, King Blockchain provides true platform independence through an architecture that works anywhere creators want to build their communities.

 Creators can immediately launch token-gated communities through Discord integration, while developers can build custom access control systems using our open APIs.
 This combination of ready-to-use tools and flexible infrastructure enables both immediate utility and long-term ecosystem growth.